 "Vinsanity is Born at the 2000 Slam Dunk Contest

 The second dunk starts behind the hoop.
 Carter takes one dribble, gathers, completely rotates, and throws down a fully-extended windmill.
-Every judge other than Kenny Smith gave Carter a 10.
-He scored it a 9, diminishing the dunk's total score to 49.
+Every judge other than Houston Rockets legend Kenny Smith gave Carter a 10.
+He scored it a 9, diminishing the dunk's total score to 49, one single point away from a perfect score.
 Good thing Vince was only getting started.

 Carter enlisted cousin and Raptors teammate Tracy McGrady's help on the third dunk.
 T-Mac's job was to bounce the ball as the alley to Carter's oop.
 In the only slip up of the night, the pass came in too high and Carter couldn't control it.
 The second attempt went according to plan.
 Carter sprung up and finished a between-the-legs dunk.
 He struck a pose pointing to the sky and calmly strutted, X-ing his arms and mouthing, "it's over."
 A redeeming 50.
 If there was any doubt about who owned the rim that night, it was put to rest.

 At this point, competitors Ricky Davis, rookie Steve Francis, Larry Hughes, McGrady, and Jerry Stackhouse were as much spectators as the rest of us.
 Carter approached the basket and skied, finishing with his elbow through the rim.
 It took a few seconds for NBA fans to register what they just witnessed.
 Upon a second watch, it's evident how high Carter flew to get this dunk down.
 He nearly hit his head on the rim.
 Another 50.
 This is the only dunk I could get down in NBA Live 2005's Dunk Contest.
-Turns out, frantically pushing random buttons can only do so much.
+Turns out, frantically pushing random buttons doesn't make you a dunk contest finalist.